peteratticusberg/orc/lib/glossary/smart-contract.md

 A smart contract is an automatically enforced, programmatically executed contract.
-In the context of cryptocurrency, a smart contract is executed by the peer-to-peer network of computers that powers the currency.
+In the context of cryptocurrency, a smart contract is executed by a peer-to-peer network of computers powering a given coin.

-They could be used in the following scenarios:
+They could be used to enforce the arrangements outlined in the following scenarios:

 Scenario #1: